nithinag10/speech_command_recognition/README.md

 # Speech Command Recognition Model
-Model in this repo uses M3 model.
-This is trainied on google speech command dataset and trainied on my own voice later.
+M3 model is being used in this Repo.
+This model is trainied on google speech command dataset and trainied on my own voice later.